aeglon97/Evaluate-Historical-Stock-Market-Forecasts/README.md

-# Evaluating Stock Market Trends through the Bloomberg Terminal: An Analysis of Historical EPS Forecast Accuracy for All Firms in the 2019 S&P 500 Index
+# Using the Bloomberg Terminal to Evaluate Stock Market Trends: An Analysis of Historical EPS Forecast Accuracy for All Firms in the 2019 S&P 500 Index

 ## This project was conducted as my undergraduate senior thesis.